 (Also we did go to their main location on Knox Road to do the tour.
 Though you can hit up their bar in town now.)

-Day 5: Hit The Carriage Roads
+Day 5: Biking The Carriage Roads in Acadia National Park

 If you are into biking, or even into the idea of biking, then renting a bike and heading out onto the carriage roads is a great way to spend a day exploring a different part of Acadia.